Preferred Provider Organization (PPO) vs. Point of Service (POS) Plans: What’s the Difference?

-In general the biggest difference between PPO vs. POS plans is flexibility.
+In general, the biggest difference between PPO vs. POS plans is flexibility.
 A PPO, or Preferred Provider Organization, offers a lot of flexibility to see the doctors you want, at a higher cost.
-POS, or Point of Service plans, have lower costs, but with fewer choices.
-There are many more details you'll want to compare, as well.
+POS, or

 When you're comparing health plans it's important to understand what sets them apart from one another.
 This way you can make a decision based on your needs.
 Here are some main features that you can compare to find out what makes a PPO different from a POS: